 with complementary interests and my devotion to leading a

 healthy and simple lifestyle... a lifestyle based not upon

-fashion but rather a set of genuine convictions set forth
+fads but rather a set of genuine convictions set forth long

 |I often reflect on my childhood